Get all the latest data for Costa Brava

 Do I need a specific visa to buy property in Costa Brava right now?

-No, you do not need a residence visa to buy property in Costa Brava in January 2026, and you can legally purchase while visiting Spain on a standard tourist visa or even a visa waiver, since ownership is separate from immigration status.
+You do not need a specific visa to buy property in Costa Brava in June 2026, and a foreign buyer can usually buy while visiting Spain as a tourist or using Schengen visa-free entry.

 Does buying property help me get residency and citizenship in Costa Brava in 2026?